 The following year, the barbecue competition was sanctioned by the Florida Bar-B-Que Association - meaning that the winning professional barbecue team could take home a $1,400 grand prize - and the number of pro and backyard teams had doubled.

 The day-long extravaganza, featuring live blues and children's activities, drew brilliant barbecuers from around the state and as far away as Detroit.
-Attendance to the second event increased by more than 30 percent.
+Attendance to the 8th Annual Pigz in Z'Hills BBQ & Blues Festival has increased by more than 300 percent.
 Clearly, Pigz in Z'hills has become the city's signature community event!
 Visit out event page for more information.

 Although Zephyrhills is a small town with small-town charms - church bells ring through the air on Sunday mornings; people discuss the day's events at small hardware stores and family-run restaurants; and a traffic jam is five cars at a stop light - it is close enough to Tampa to offer broader cultural activities.